jtco-io/aeon/readme.md

 The workflow once once catalyzed should allow for momentous and agile workflow.

-Any time you might change something that could make prion and any other apps using it more composiable, go ahead and work it out on a Prion Fork with out cluttering your project commits with experiments.
+Any time you might change something that could make aeon and any other apps using it more composiable, go ahead and work it out on a Aeon Fork with out cluttering your project commits with experiments.

 Next up plan out your sprints, what features can you get to in that sprint and what can what.. nice to have?

-Is Prion right or do I need to add any external packages to my codebase that I started from Prion before actually iterating on features (chores).
+Is Aeon right or do I need to add any external packages to my codebase that I started from Aeon before actually iterating on features (chores).

 That is we would like to keep our CI success rate high in our orginal projects.